Pennsylvania Army National Guard: Creation

 The War of 1812 drew 14,000 Pennsylvanians into active service.
 During the war, the ancestors of three present day PA ARNG units gained campaign credit.
 Today those ARNG units are the 103rd Engineer Battalion, the 111th Infantry Regiment, and the Headquarters & Headquarters Troop, 2nd Squadron, 104th Cavalry Regiment.
 Before the Battle of Lake Erie, an artillery company provided volunteers to serve as cannoneers aboard Commodore Perry's ships.
 That unit is known today as Wilkes-Barre's 109th Field Artillery Regiment.

 The Washington Grays of Philadelphia (also known as Volunteer Corps of Light Infantry, Light Artillery Corps, Washington Grays, Artillery Corps, Washington Grays) was a Volunteer regiment which functioned during peace and war.
 The Regiment was formed in 1822 and was eventually integrated into the Pennsylvania National Guard in 1879.

 At the start of the American Civil War in April 1861, five units from the Lehigh Valley raced to Washington, D.C., which was under threat, in response to an urgent plea from Congress.
-President Lincoln proclaimed them the "First Defenders"—an honor still borne by their descendants in varied PA National Guard units.
+President Abraham Lincoln proclaimed them the "First Defenders"—an honor still borne by their descendants in varied PA National Guard units.

 Over 360,000 Pennsylvanians served in the Union Army, more than any other Northern state except New York.
-Beginning with President Abraham Lincoln's first call for troops and continuing throughout the war, Pennsylvania mustered 215 infantry regiments, as well as dozens of emergency militia regiments that were raised to repel threatened invasions in 1862 and 1863 by the Confederate States Army.
+Beginning with President Lincoln's first call for troops and continuing throughout the war, Pennsylvania mustered 215 infantry regiments, as well as dozens of emergency militia regiments that were raised to repel threatened invasions in 1862 and 1863 by the Confederate States Army.
 Twenty-two cavalry regiments were also mustered, as well as dozens of light artillery batteries.